-As a general rule, there are no specific restrictions foreseen on the disclosure of personal data apart from the general requirements detailed above as to notifying and informing the data subject, obtaining the data subject's consent (except the conditions specified in the PDPL pursuant to which personal data can be transferred within Turkey without obtaining explicit consent) as to what data will be disclosed, and determining the purposes for which the data shall be disclosed.
+As a general rule, there are no specific restrictions foreseen on the disclosure of personal data apart from the general requirements mentioned earlier as to notifying and informing the data subject, obtaining the data subject's consent (except the conditions specified in the PDPL under which personal data can be transferred within Turkey without obtaining explicit consent) as to what data will be disclosed, and determining the purposes for which the data shall be disclosed.

-Having said that, for disclosing sensitive personal data, the Data Protection Board (the Board) has set forth additional precautions and restrictions.
+Having said that, for disclosing sensitive personal data, the Data Protection Board (the Board) has outlined additional precautions and restrictions.
 These include the transfer of data in an encrypted format and for hard copies of the data to be labelled as classified.
-In addition, it is mandatory to obtain data owner's consent unless the processing is required by law.
+Also, it is mandatory to obtain the data owner's consent unless the processing is required by law.